uxtxarly/uxcuellar.github.io/_posts/2016-02-17-jekyll-tips.md

 layout: post
 link: http://jekyll.tips/
 ---
-This is a nice resource if you're considering blogging with [Jekyll](https://jekyllrb.com/).
+A nice resource if you're considering blogging with [Jekyll](https://jekyllrb.com/).
 You'll find an introduction guide, some tutorials and tips, templates and a list of third party services you can use to enhance or complement your blog.